-Please refer to page 61 to 66 in the annual report for detailed information required pursuant to Rule 720(5) of the Catalist Rules (as defined herein).
+Please refer to pages 61 to 68 in the annual report for detailed information required pursuant to Rule 720(5) of the Catalist Rules (as defined herein).

 Directors' Time Commitments

 The NC has adopted internal guidelines addressing competing time commitments that are faced when Directors serve on multiple boards.
 These guidelines provide that, as a general rule, each Director should hold no more than six listed company board representations.